-We have audited the accompanying financial statements of the governmental activities, each major fund and the fiduciary fund information of Independent School District No. 206, as of and for the year ended June 30, 2008, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Independent School District No. 206, as of and for the year ended June 30, 2009, which collectively comprise the District's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the District's management.
 Our responsibility is to express opinions on these financial statements based on our audit.
-The financial statements include prior year partial comparative information, which was derived from the District's June 30, 2007 financial statements.
-The June 30, 2007 financial statements were audited by Ness, Waller, Pearson & Co., Ltd (whose practice became part of LarsonAllen LLP effective January 1, 2008) whose report dated November 14, 2007, expressed an unqualified opinion on the respective financial statements of the governmental activities, each major fund and the fiduciary funds.
+The financial statements include prior year partial comparative information, which was derived from the District's June 30, 2008 financial statements and, in our report dated December 21, 2008 we expressed unqualified opinions on the respective financial statements of the governmental activities, each major fund and the fiduciary funds.